 The individual Table objects can be accessed solely through enumerating the elements of the collection Tables.
+Each document has exactly one instance of this collection.

 '''

 ' Convert the first table of the document to text tm.ActiveDocument.Tables.Item(1).ConvertToText

 '''